 The reputation of this variation has always been that black equalizes effortlessly.
 While there is some truth in this, the question is “So what”?
 That is exactly where the game begins.
-There are a few positive points to consider taking this opening seriously:
+There are a few positive points to consider taking the Scotch seriously:

-Although the elite players don’t employ this variation in classical games, it was seen a lot during the last World Rapid Championship in Berlin – Svidler, Karjakin, Morozevich, Kryvoruchko and many others.
-At 2600 level we can find several adepts of this opening, such as GMs Kravtsiv, Jones, Hovhannisyan, just to name a few.
+Although the elite players don’t employ the Scotch in classical games, it was seen a lot during the last World Rapid Championship in Berlin – Svidler, Karjakin, Morozevich, Kryvoruchko, and many others.
+At 2600 level we can find several adepts of this opening, such as GMs Kravtsiv, Jones, and Hovhannisyan, just to name a few.

-Let’s have a look now at some recent games by strong players in this line:
+Let’s have a look now at some recent games by strong players who used the Scotch: